-Dual Enrolment students, who fail or wish to earn a higher grade, should consult the Director of the Academic Resource Centre as permission must be granted by the Ministry of Education.
+Dual Enrolment students, who fail or wish to earn a higher grade, should consult the Director of the Centre for Learning and Academic Success as permission must be granted by the Ministry of Education.

 EXAMINATIONS

 An examination shall be held for each course upon its conclusion under authority of the Registrar.
 Students who fail to write the final exam are deemed to have not completed the course and therefore will receive a grade of "F"; as such, it is the student's responsibility to report exam conflicts.
 Exam conflicts must be reported to the Registrar before the end of mid-semester break.